Clothes and the Woman

 Clothes and the Woman is a 1937 British romance film directed by Albert de Courville and starring Rod La Rocque, Tucker McGuire and Constance Collier.
-It was made at Elstree Studios.
+It was made at Elstree Studios in Hertfordshire.

+Synopsis

 While enjoying a holiday in the resort of Cannes, a young woman meets and falls in love with a man.
 However, worried that she is too plain she decides to dress more fashionably.